Prostate gland

 Structural relations

-- The apex is located at the inferior aspect of the organ.
-Its inferior relations include the bulbourethral (Cowper’s) glands, the external urethral sphincter muscles, and the retroprostatic part of the rectovesical space.
+- Apex: The inferior portion of the prostate, which is connected to the bulbourethral glands, external urethral sphincter, and the retroprostatic part of the rectovesical space.

-- The anterior part of the prostate is adjacent to the retropubic space of Retzius (which is bordered by the posterior part of the pubic symphysis).
+- Anterior surface: Located near the retropubic space, bordered by the posterior part of the pubic symphysis.

 Clinical aspects